openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-06-07-off2-opf-obf-reinstall.md

 4. ensure migrations works using mounts for off2 apps:
    * edit 110 and 112 mount points to mount obf volumes instead of NFS shares, by editing `/etc/pve/lxc/11{0,2}.conf`
-   * save your new settings to git folder
+   * save your new settings to git folder: `cp /etc/pve/lxc/110.conf /opt/openfoodfacts-infrastructure/confs/off2/pve/lxc_110.conf` and `cp /etc/pve/lxc/112.conf /opt/openfoodfacts-infrastructure/confs/off2/pve/lxc_112.conf`
    * restart 110 and 112: `sudo pct reboot 110; sudo pct reboot 112`

 5. start obf on container off2/111 (obf): `sudo systemctl start apache2 nginx`
 6. check it works (remember to also clean your /etc/hosts if you modified it for tests)
 6. disable obf service on off1:
    - `systemctl disable apache2@obf`
-   - `unlink /etc/nginx/site-enabled/obf && sytemctl reload nginx` (if not already done)
+   - `unlink /etc/nginx/sites-enabled/obf && sytemctl reload nginx` (if not already done)

 7. remove obf from snapshot-purge.sh on ovh3 (now handled by sanoid)
 8. on off2 and ovh3 modify sanoid configuration to have obf/products handled by sanoid and synced to ovh3